smellodi/smop/smop.pulse-gen/README.md

 ### Odor Display

 Connection to the odor display device is obligatory.
-The software may suggest a COM port to connect to, but it is users' responsibility to figure out what COM port is the correct one.
+The software may suggest a COM port to connect to, but it is user's responsibility to figure out what COM port is the correct one.

 ### IonVision

+Parameters for connection to IonVision device must be stored in a JSON file.
-`IonVision.json` must contain correct information regaring the IobVision device:
+`IonVision.json` file that is packaged with the app must be edited to contain correct information prior to running the app for the the first time.
+The parameters are:

 - `ip`: the IonVision IP address,
 - `user`: user to be logged in, or "null" (without quotation marks) skip this step,